 For more information on training visit http://www.mcctraining.org/

 Brothers - Congratulations on a very successful Beaver Day weekend at Mecklenburg Scout Reservation!
 The Lodge inducted 100 new Ordeal members and an additional 27 Arrowmen sealed their membership by completing their Brotherhood.

 Our next Chapter meeting will be on Thursday, June 12th @ 7:30.
 Planning for the June and August Ordeals will be our primary activity during this gathering.
 We will meet in our usual location @: Providence United Methodist Church - 2810 Providence Road.
 We will not have a Chapter meeting in July.

 If you have any information you would like to share with the district, please send that information to email@example.com and it will be forwarded to the team to be added.
 Please make sure you have your contact information included should there be any questions.

 Subscribe: If this E-Newsletter was forwarded to you and you are not on our list, but would like to be added, then please send a blank e-mail to: firstname.lastname@example.org from the e-mail address you want subscribed and the rest is automatic.
 We do not need any additional information.

-To unsubscribe just send a blank e-mail to firstname.lastname@example.org from the e-mail address you want unsubscribed and the rest is done automatically.
+To unsubscribe just send an e-mail with unsubscribe in the subject line to: email@example.com from the e-mail address you want unsubscribed and the rest is done automatically.